Prediabetes Treatment Guidelines

 Regular exercise

-Physical activity plays a pivotal role in the prevention and management of prediabetes.
-Engaging in regular exercise not only helps control weight but also enhances insulin sensitivity and glucose uptake by muscles.
+Physical activity plays a crucial role in enhancing insulin sensitivity and glucose metabolism.
+Regular exercise not only helps control weight but also enhances insulin sensitivity and glucose uptake by muscles.
 Aim for at least 150 minutes of moderate-intensity aerobic activity per week, supplemented with strength training and flexibility exercises.
-By incorporating diverse forms of exercise into your routine, you can optimize metabolic function and improve overall well-being.

 Weight management

-Effective weight management is a cornerstone of prediabetes management, particularly for individuals who are overweight or obese.
-A modest 5-10% weight loss can significantly improve insulin sensitivity and metabolic parameters.
-Sustainable lifestyle changes such as portion control, mindful eating, and regular physical activity can facilitate gradual weight loss and contribute to long-term health outcomes.
+Weight loss is a cornerstone of prediabetes management for individuals who are overweight or obese.
+A 5-10% weight loss can significantly improve insulin sensitivity and metabolic parameters.
+Sustainable portion control, mindful eating, and regular physical activity can facilitate gradual, healthy weight loss.

 In some cases, medication therapy may be warranted to complement lifestyle modifications and reduce the risk of disease progression.
-Metformin, a commonly prescribed medication for prediabetes, helps improve insulin sensitivity and glucose tolerance.
+Metformin is commonly prescribed to improve insulin sensitivity and glucose tolerance.

 Monitoring and follow-up